For all notifications, please visit our noticeboard.

 Conditions for Importing & Exporting CITES Species (Plants)

-Import of CITES plants and its products into Singapore
+I. Import of CITES plants and its products into Singapore

-All imports of live plants, seeds and certain plant products into Singapore require a phytosanitary certificate to validate that they conform to our phytosanitary requirements.
+All imports of live plants, seeds and certain plant products into Singapore require a phytosanitary certificate to certify that they conform to our phytosanitary requirements.
 In addition, CITES permits are required for all imports of CITES-listed plant species, unless they are specifically exempted under the Convention.

 Please refer to the following guide for the import requirements for CITES-listed plants and plant products: